Fellowship of Catholic University Students: Operations

-The greater part of FOCUS' work occurs in Bible studies, small groups that meet weekly to discuss a passage of Scripture, typically led by a missionary for the organization.
-The organization calls this small-group model "the method modeled by the master," that is, it purports to base its modes of evangelization off of Jesus' actions in the gospels.
+The greater part of FOCUS' work occurs in Bible studies, conducted as small groups meeting weekly to discuss a Scripture passage, typically led by a missionary for the organization.
+The organization calls this small-group model "the method modeled by the master," that is, it purports to base its modes of evangelization on Jesus' actions in the gospels.
 FOCUS Bible studies are either all-male or all-female.
-Meetings generally follow formats and lesson plans distributed by the organization and available online.
+Meetings generally follow formats and lesson plans distributed by the organization and made available online.
 A Bible study leader will typically meet one-on-one with a couple of select members once a week outside of study sessions in what are called "discipleship" sessions.

 Missionaries are typically recent graduates who have some experience with the organization's Bible studies as undergraduates, who dedicate a year or two of service stationed on a campus with a FOCUS program.
 Missionaries, who make a living by fundraising salaries, undergo a five-week training program at the organization's Denver Support Center the summer prior to their assignments.

 Beginning in 1999, FOCUS began to host a series of alternating conferences.
 The larger of the two, SEEK, is largely educational and social in nature.
-The smaller, the Student Leadership Summit (SLS), was more directly aimed at training undergraduates and other young and ministerial professionals in the organization's methods.
+The smaller Student Leadership Summit (SLS) was more directly aimed at training undergraduates and other young and ministerial professionals in the organization's methods.
 Both conferences feature high-profile speakers, exhibitors, and social events.
-The organization has hosted conferences since 1999.
-In 2019, the last SLS was held, with SEEK becoming an annual conference.
-Due to the COVID-19 pandemic the in person 2021 and 2022 nationwide conferences were cancelled, prompting some universities to join together at a common location to watch the livestreamed talks.
-In 2023, SEEK was held in person at The Dome at America's Center, where it will return for 2024 (instead of changing locations like past years).
+The organization has hosted both conferences since 1999, with the final SLS held in 2019 and SEEK becoming annual.
+Due to the COVID-19 pandemic, the in-person 2021 and 2022 nationwide conferences were cancelled, prompting some universities to join together at common locations to watch livestreamed talks.
+In 2023, SEEK was again held in-person at The Dome at America's Center, where it returned for 2024 instead of changing locations like past years.

 The organization also hosts service trips and retreats scheduled to coincide with typical undergraduate term breaks.

 Founder

-Curtis Martin is the founder and CEO of FOCUS.
+Curtis Martin is the founder of FOCUS.
 Martin holds a master's degree in Theology and is the author of the best-selling book Made for More, and co-host of the EWTN show Crossing the Goal.
 In 2004, Curtis and his wife Michaelann were awarded the Benemerenti Medal by Pope John Paul II for their outstanding service to the Church.
 In 2011, Curtis Martin was appointed as Consulter to the Pontifical Council for Promoting the New Evangelization by Pope Benedict XVI.